CasuallyPassingBy/Maths-Notes-md/Notes/Metrization Theorems.md

 **Nagata-Smirnov Metrization Theorem:** A topological space is metrizable iff it is $T_3$ and has a $\sigma$-locally finite base.

-**Nagata-Smirnov Psuedometrization Theorem:** A topological space is metrizable iff it is regular and has a $\sigma$-locally finite base.

 **Urysohn Metrization Theorem:** A second countable space is metrizable iff it is $T_3$.

-**Urysohn Psuedoetrization Theorem:** A second countable space is metrizable iff it is regular.

 **Bing Metrization Theorem:** A topological space is metrizable iff it is $T_3$ and has a $\sigma$-discrete base.

-**Bing Psuedometrization Theorem:** A topological space is metrizable iff it is regular and has a $\sigma$-discrete base.

 **Kowalsky's Metrization Theorem:** The product space $(J(\kappa))^\omega$ of the hedgehog $J(\kappa)$ is universal for all metrizable spaces of weight $\kappa \ge \omega$.